Skip to content

 Packaging example

-Maven module local-dev shows one way of packaging Chutney.
+Maven module chutney/packaging/local-dev shows one way of packaging Chutney.

 Use it as an example to make your own package, custom to your needs.